Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 ![Trigger](../../Assets/Screenshots/ActindoWorkFlow/Workflows/EditTriggerTrigger.png "[Trigger]")

-The *Edit trigger for workflow "workflow name"* pop-up window allows you to determine a specific model, such as a product or a dispatch note, to initiate a process.
+The *Edit trigger for workflow "workflow name"* window allows you to determine a specific model, such as a product or a dispatch note, to initiate a process.
 For detailed information, see [Manage the triggers](../Operation/02_ManageTriggers.md).

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add trigger)
     Click this button to add a trigger.
 A trigger input line is displayed.